The elea Talent Program in South Africa in 2026/2027

 We are a purpose-driven team, and some weeks are demanding.
 But we equally believe in maintaining a healthy balance, and actively support our team in doing so.

 What happens after the program?
-What have others done after completing the two-year program?
+What have others done after completing the 2-year program?

 Typically, graduates of the eTP stay at elea after completing the program.
 However, people who join the eTP with an honour’s degree might leave soon after the eTP to pursue their master’s degree.
 Former colleagues of ours went on to work in the private sector (e.g., consulting, financial services) and the public sector (e.g., large internal development organizations).